 - His origins are not clear.
 As per the Puranas, he was the son of the last Sisunaga king from a Sudra woman.
 As per some Jain texts and Greek writer Curtius, he was the son of a barber and a courtesan.

-- He is also called “Sarva Kashtriyantaka” (destroyer of all the kshatriyas) and “Ekrat”.
+- He is also called “Sarva Kashtriyantaka” (destroyer of all the Kshatriyas) and “Ekrat” (sole sovereign who destroyed all other ruling princes).

 - The empire grew under his reign.
 It ran from the Kuru country in the north to the Godavari Valley in the south and from Magadha in the east to Narmada on the west.